Facebook Attribution Tool – A Complete Guide

-While the pixel and people could be changed later, time zone and people couldn’t be changed once you cross this stage.
+While the pixel and people could be changed later, you can’t change the time zone and people once you cross this stage.

-Also, pick an appropriate name that defines your line of business, so you don’t have to keep playing the guessing game when you have a long list.
+Also, pick an appropriate name that defines your business line, so you don’t have to keep playing the guessing game when you have a long list.

 6- Hit finish And wait for as long as Facebook wants you to wait.

-Facebook just asked you to keep calm for the next few hours while Facebook is collecting data.
+Facebook just asked you to keep calm for the next few hours while it is collecting data.